| Day 1: History 26/01/2026 |

 Antoine Hardy

-at 10:00 - 11:00 in Lecture Hall This presentation is based on five years of qualitative research in scientific communities in France.
+at 10:00 - 11:00 in S.UA6 - Lecture Room This presentation is based on five years of qualitative research in scientific communities in France.
 Drawing on data from around 100 interviews and numerous observations, it shows how scientists are undergoing a “moral change” in which scientific activities are being questioned, and sometimes redifined, in light of their effects on the environment.
-This talks will show the consequences of this change, which have led to initiatives by a group of French scientists to quantify greenhouse gas emissions from laboratories, changes in personal practices, and even “exit” from research. | Antoine Hardy | Lecture Hall |
+This talks will show the consequences of this change, which have led to initiatives by a group of French scientists to quantify greenhouse gas emissions from laboratories, changes in personal practices, and even “exit” from research. | Antoine Hardy | S.UA6 - Lecture Room |

-| 11:00 - 11:30 | | | Open Area |
+| 11:00 - 11:30 | | | S.UA5 - Break Room |

-| 11:30 - 13:00 | Workshop: From publication to public action: scientists as activists in a world in crisis
+| 11:30 - 13:00 | Workshop: From Publication to Public Action: Scientists as Activists in a World in Crisis

 by

-Anne Baillot Workshop: From publication to public action: scientists as activists in a world in crisis
+Anne Baillot Workshop: From Publication to Public Action: Scientists as Activists in a World in Crisis

 by